leighton-digital/cloud-blocks/src/types/README.md

 The types in this directory serve to:

 - **Ensure type safety** across all constructs, utilities, and consuming applications
-- **Standardize common patterns** like resource naming, tagging, and environment configuration
+- **Standardise common patterns** like resource naming, tagging, and environment configuration
 - **Provide consistent interfaces** for configuration objects and function parameters
 - **Enable IntelliSense support** and better developer experience in IDEs
 - **Enforce best practices** through well-defined type constraints